wrestling-with-johners/website-source/_posts/what-do-you-call-it/videos/2021-08-26-EP 45  IDOL HEINZE  WHAT DO YOU CALL IT PODCAST.markdown

 ---
 layout: post
-title: "EP 45 - IRON HEINZE - WHAT DO YOU CALL IT?
+title: "EP 45 - IDOL HEINZE - WHAT DO YOU CALL IT?
 PODCAST!"
 date: 2021-08-26
 categories: videos what-do-you-call-it
 author: what-do-you-call-it